johansyd/strobe-debug/README.md

 strobe-debug
 ============

-This is a web app for testing and debugging video feeds in strobe.
+This is a web app for testing and debuging video feeds in strobe.

+copy the htdocs folder to your designated web directory with php support.